Deep Importance Sampling based on Regression for Model Inversion and Emulation: Robust accelerating schemes

 \section{Robust accelerating schemes}

-In this section, we present some alternatives in order to {\bf (a)} reduce the dependence from the initial nodes and {\bf (b)} increase the applicability of RADIS and {\bf (c)} speed up the convergence of the emulator covering quickly the state space.
+In this section, we present some alternatives in order to {\bf (a)} reduce the dependence from the initial nodes and {\bf (b)} increase the applicability of RADIS, {\bf (c)} speed up the convergence of the emulator covering quickly the state space and finally {\bf (d)} we discuss the computational cost of the proposed overall scheme.
 The resulting methods are robust schemes, which can be also employed for extending the use of NN-AIS in unbounded supports.
 This is achieved combining the non-parametric proposal function $\widehat{\pi}_t(\x)$ with a parametric proposal density, $q_{\texttt{par}}(\x)$.
 Hence, the complete proposal, denoted as $\varphi_t(\x)$. will be a mixture of densities with a parametric and a non-parametric components.

-{\bf Mixture with parametric proposal.} The use of an additional parametric density $q_\texttt{par}(\x)$ can (i) ensure that the complete proposal has fatter tails than target pdf, and (ii) foster the exploration of important regions that could be initially ignored due to a possible bad initialization.
+{\bf Mixture with parametric proposal.} The use of an additional parametric density $\bar{q}_\texttt{par}(\x)$ can (i) ensure that the complete proposal has fatter tails than target pdf, and (ii) foster the exploration of important regions that could be initially ignored due to a possible bad initialization.
 Thus, we consider the following mixture as a proposal density in the inner IS layer,